gd03gd031/Windows-GDID-Changer/README.md

 Requires an internet connection.
 A new GDID is usually issued instantly, but script needs around 30–90 seconds to complete the job.

 <u><i>**Use caution** on domain-joined systems or managed environments.
 Removing device registration data may affect session states.
-Do not use if your setup includes windows SSO or Active Directory (AD).
-This script removes microsoft session device tokens stored on the device.
-The script attempts to find the right tokens to delete, but you can get logged out from Microsoft Store, Xbox App, OneDrive, Office365, Teams </i></u>
+Do not use this script if your environment relies on Windows SSO or Active Directory (AD), as it may disrupt authentication.
+This script removes Microsoft session and device tokens stored locally on the device.
+It attempts to identify and remove only the relevant tokens, but users may be signed out of services such as Microsoft Store, Xbox App, OneDrive, Microsoft 365 (Office 365) and Teams.</i></u>

 <b>The script can force issuance of a new GDID even on the same hardware, but changing hardware identifiers before re-registration is recommended (see the end of this page).</b>